 Wyndham’s board rejected the offer, calling it inadequate.
 After months of failed negotiations, Choice launched a formal hostile exchange offer in December 2023 and nominated its own slate of directors for Wyndham’s board.

 The battle ended in March 2024 when Choice withdrew its offer and board nominations after failing to gain enough shareholder support.
-The Federal Trade Commission also issued a statement noting that the abandonment of the deal was a positive outcome for consumers.
+The Federal Trade Commission (FTC) also issued a statement noting that the abandonment of the deal was a positive outcome for consumers.
 Wyndham has since refocused on its standalone growth strategy.

 Wyndham’s Expansion and Acquisition Strategy

 Several major acquisitions have shaped the company’s current footprint.
 The purchase of La Quinta Inns & Suites in May 2018 for $1.95 billion added roughly 900 properties and over 89,000 rooms, dramatically expanding Wyndham’s presence in the economy segment.

-Earlier moves, like bringing the AmericInn brand into the fold in 2017 and acquiring the TRYP hotel brand from Sol Meliá in 2010, further diversified the portfolio.
+Earlier moves broadened the portfolio further.
+Wyndham brought the AmericInn brand into the fold in 2017 and acquired the TRYP hotel brand from Sol Meliá in 2010.
 Wyndham has also explored partnerships with newer brands and concepts to stay competitive in a fast-changing market.

 The Role of Franchisees in Wyndham Hotels